How to Prepare to Be a Landlord for the First Time

 Assess How Much You Can Receive

 The rental revenue is just one part of the rental equation.
 Look at online listings from Zoopla, Rightmove, or Gumtree to get an initial price range.
-Note what is and is not included in the rent – some rental listing prices include all the bills, others do not include council tax or the electricity bill.
+Note what is and is not included in the rent: some rental listing prices include all the bills, others wont include council tax or the electricity bill.

 Arrange the Rentals or Use a Letting Agent?

 There are some free places to advertise a rental however, you’re dealing with anyone and everyone with no initial vetting.
-This will consume a lot of time to weed out the bad apples so you can find dependable tenants.
+This will consume a lot of time to weed out time wasters and unsuitable tenants so you can find dependable ones.

 Get Correctly Insured

 It’s advisable to have landlords insurance when renting out a property.
-Unintended damage to the property or contents can occur.
-Typically, tenants take less care in a rental.
+Unintended damage to the property or contents are likely to occur so you need appropriate protection.
+Typically, tenants take less care in a rental property than in a home they own.
 Also, natural wear and tear are greater, so replacing furniture and redecorating is needed more frequently than in an owner-occupied home.
 When you get landlords insurance, be sure that it covers all that’s required.

 Licensing and Other Responsibilities